jamilvilela/Sales-Business-Intelligence/README.md

 ## Used By

-This project was built just for learning and trainning ;) Have see some pictures bellow.
+This project was built just for learning and trainning ;) Take a look some pictures bellow.

 ## Plataforms and Tools